 The Missing Gravestone Of David Allis

 David did not live long after the war and died in 1789 at the age of 69.
 Having no sons his property was divided among his wife and daughters.
-At the time the only cemetery in the parish was the North Bolton Burying Ground on Bamforth Road, established in 1751 and closed in 1851.
+At the time the only cemetery in the parish was the Old North Bolton Burying Ground on Bamforth Road, established in 1751.
 David's first wife Sarah died 8 years earlier in 1781 and was buried next to David's step mother Elisabeth.
 David was buried alongside them.
 The three distinctive gravestones were carved by the Manning family whose stones are in almost every 18th century cemetery in Eastern Connecticut.

 As a wealthy man the three gravestones had elaborate carvings.
 David's reads:

 For the next 150 years the gravestone stood in the now closed Old North Bolton Burying Ground as the only reminder that he ever lived in the community.

 During the 1930's a Depression era WPA project recorded gravestones in the Connecticut's old cemeteries.
 David's inscription was also recorded, but sometime after that the stone went missing.

 In September 2017 the Vernon Historical Society sponsored a history tour of Vernon Center concluding at the First Congregational Church.
 At the church we were approached by a neighbor who told us that when she bought the house she discovered David Allis' broken gravestone in an old patio behind her Vernon Center house.